Debt Repayment: What Debt Should I Pay Off First?

 The two most important things are that you pay your minimums and that you make the right decision for you.
 No one else knows your individual situation as well as you do.
 So, when you come to making a plan and choosing a debt repayment strategy, choose an option that will fit your circumstances and that you will stick to.
 If you want to pay your debt as quickly as you can, try out our Accelerated Debt Payoff Calculator.

 If you need some help with your decision, give us a call.
 Our unbiased credit counsellors will listen to your financial situation without judgment and advise you on the best option for your individual needs.
 As a non-profit, we are required to give you truly independent advice.
 We do administer the Orderly Payment of Debts program on behalf of the Government of Alberta.
 However, our counsellors see many people every day who are not a right fit for the program.
 In those instances, their credit counselling sessions are still 100% free, and they are always welcome to come back anytime.
 So if you need free financial advice with no strings attached, book an appointment today.
-And remember, we have credit counsellors in Calgary, Edmonton, Medicine Hat, Red Deer, and Lethbridge, but are happy to meet virtually with anyone in Alberta.
+And remember, we have credit counsellors in Calgary and Edmonton, but we are happy to meet virtually with anyone in Alberta.

 Frequently Asked Questions